-The leathery, large leaves start out as beautiful yellow-green foliage in the spring and age to dark, shiny green for summer.
-The new leaves are visually boosted by showy young stems, which emerge dark red.
+The leathery, large leaves start out as beautiful yellow-green in the spring and age to dark, shiny green for summer.
+The new leaves gain a visual boost because of their showy young stems, which emerge dark red.
 You'll love the contrast!

-Large clusters of creamy-white flat-topped flowers appear in mid-spring and become fast pollinator favorites!
+Large clusters of creamy-white flat-topped lacy flowers appear in mid-spring and become fast pollinator favorites!
 They resemble the pretty, delicate Elderberry flowers, and butterflies adore them.

 Over time, the flowers develop into handsome, bluish-black berries that hold on to the plant from fall until winter.
-That is if your local bird population doesn't strip them first.
+That is if your local birds and other wildlife population doesn't strip them first.
 These plants are wonderful natural bird feeders and help support birds in your area.
 Called wild raisins, the mildly sweet fruit is high in Vitamin C and can be used by people too in preserves, sauces, and baked goods.
 Plant Forest Rouge with another Blackhaw Viburnum or Viburnum prunifolium variety for an increased fruit set!